alessiorubicini/alessiorubicini.github.io/src/posts/2026-04-30-getting-hands-on-with-apples-foundation-models-framework.md

 The implications are hard to overstate: no network dependency, negligible latency, and full control over how intelligence is embedded into an app.

-The most interesting part, though, isn’t the technology itself—it’s what developers will build with it.
+The most interesting part, though, isn’t the technology itself.
+It's what developers will build with it.
 The shift from remote AI services to on-device intelligence opens a very different design space; one that feels much closer to the user, and far more personal.